thingsboard/thingsboard.github.io/pricing/index.md

             <div class="container">
                 <p>
                 <a href="/docs/mqtt-broker/architecture/#application-client">Application client</a> is a specialized type of client designed for scenarios with high message subscription volumes.
-                It utilizes a dedicated Kafka topic and Kafka consumer to ensure high performance and enables message persistence when the subscriber is offline.
+                It uses a dedicated message queue and consumer to ensure high performance and enables message persistence when the subscriber is offline.
-                This makes it ideal for use cases where reliable message delivery and offline storage are critical.
+                This makes it well-suited for scenarios where reliable message delivery is necessary, and message loss is unacceptable.
                 </p>
             </div>
         </div>